kirillApanasiuk/CleanningManagement/README.md

 # Welcome to Quaternity
 #### Our vision is to enable consumers to satisfy their energy needs consciously, transparently and easily through technology.

-One of our core software products aims to automate the current way energy trading.
+One of our core software products aims to automate the current way energy is being trading.
-We build service oriented REST APIs allowing 3rd party services and business customers place their orders.
+We build service oriented REST APIs allowing 3rd party services and business customers place orders.

 Those API-driven solutions, do implement individual custom user-oriented logic by the way aggregations of orders are made and their price is calculated.